 Asteroid or Comet?

-Another Hubble observation of the asteroid belt revealed an unusual object: an asteroid with six comet-like tails of dust radiating from it like spokes on a wheel.
+In 2013, Hubble observed an asteroid with six comet-like tails of dust radiating from it like spokes on a wheel.
 Unlike all other known asteroids, which appear simply as tiny points of light, this asteroid resembles a rotating lawn sprinkler.
 Computer models of the object suggest the tails may have formed through a series of dust-ejection events.

 A Binary Asteroid

 Hubble also observed the first known binary asteroid that also looks like a comet.
-The pair orbits each other and has a tail of dust like a comet.
+The asteroid duo orbits each other and has a tail of dust like a comet.
 The asteroid, called 300163 (2006 VW139), likely broke into two pieces some 5,000 years ago due to its fast rotation.

 Asteroid Vesta and Dwarf Planet Ceres

-Astronomers used Hubble to capture images of the two most massive objects in the Asteroid Belt, Ceres and Vesta, to help them better plan the Dawn spacecraft's visit to these two worlds.
-Combined, Ceres and Vesta account for roughly 40 percent of the mass of the asteroid belt.
+Hubble captured images of the two most massive objects in the Asteroid Belt, Ceres and Vesta, to help NASA better plan the Dawn spacecraft's visit to these two worlds.

 Hubble's observations of Ceres revealed bright and dark regions on the asteroid's surface that could be topographic features, such as craters, and/or areas containing different surface material.
 Large impacts may have caused some of these features and potentially added new material to the landscape.

-Astronomers used Hubble's Wide Field Planetary Camera 2 to snap images of Vesta on May 14 and 16, 2007.
-Using Hubble, they mapped Vesta's southern hemisphere, a region dominated by a giant impact basin formed billions of years ago.
-Hubble discovered the basin through observations made in 1997.
-Dawn later confirmed that the basin is actually two colossal impact craters—the 310 mile (500 km) wide Rheasilvia basin, and the older 250 mi (400 km) wide Veneneia crater.
+Hubble images of Vesta allowed researchers to map its southern hemisphere, a region dominated by a giant impact basin formed billions of years ago.
+Hubble discovered the basin and its central peak through observations made in 1997.
+NASA's Dawn Mission later confirmed that the basin is actually two colossal impact craters—the 310 mile (500 km) wide Rheasilvia basin, and the older 250 mi (400 km) wide Veneneia crater.
 Rheasilvia’s width is 95% of the mean diameter of Vesta and about 12 miles deep.
 Its central peak, which Hubble first detected in its 1997 observations, rises 12-16 miles and is more than 100 miles wide.
 If Earth had a crater of proportional size, it would fill the Pacific Ocean basin.

 The impact broke off chunks of Vesta, propelling about one-percent of the asteroid into space.
 This produced more than 50 smaller asteroids that astronomers have nicknamed "vestoids," along with many more smaller fragments in the asteroid belt and ejected into the solar system.
 Roughly 6 percent of all meteorites we find on Earth are likely the result of this ancient impact in deep space.